 All internships are full-time and unpaid.
 All interns are interviewed and assigned a placement prior to departure for Sydney.
 Specific placements are not and cannot be guaranteed.

-This program is open to all interested students.
+This program is open to all degree-seeking FSU students.

 Other areas of placement may be considered after consultation with the in-country placement team.